 Due to my academic background and personal beliefs, I am particularly amused at the notion of an “economic miracle”.
 However, for our purposes we will vaguely define an “economic miracle” as a prolonged period of time during which a country’s economy performs significantly better than that of most other countries.

 So…is it happening?

-Those bolstering about an economic miracle point at the almost full employment, a booming tourism industry, busy restaurants, and success in the financial services and online gaming industries.
+Those bolstering about an economic miracle point at the almost full employment, a booming tourism industry, busy restaurants, success in the financial services and the continued growth of the online gaming industries.
 On the other hand, sceptics argue that wages are low, poverty is still a reality, and infrastructure is not up to European standards.

 Has Malta benefited from an economic miracle?
 Is it enjoying it right now?

 That is exactly what this article is meant to discuss, ….and don’t worry you don’t need to be an economist to be able to follow.

 There are several factors that determine the economic health and prosperity of a country: fiscal performance, distribution of income, private wealth and level of debt, employment and unemployment rates, long-term sustainability and even environmental exploitation.
 All of these issues merit to be discussed on their own, probably within their own dedicated article, but we have to start somewhere.